-1. The Board placed greater weight on the actual bank rents provided by the Respondent since all the comparables were stand-alone banks as is the subject.
+- 1. The Board placed greater weight on the actual bank rents provided by the Respondent since all the comparables were stand-alone banks as is the subject.
 However, the Board considered the last five comparables to be inappropriate since four of the five comparables were for banks in new neighbourhoods and built in 2009, while the fifth was for a bank in a less desirable neighbourhood compared to the subject.
-The resulting average lease rate was \$36.93 per square foot supported the \$35 lease rate applied by the Respondent to the subject.

-- 2. The Board placed less weight on the capitalization rate comparables provided by the Complainant since none of the comparables were stand-alone banks as is the subject.
-The Board agrees with the Respondent's position that plaza and shopping centres are subject to more tenant movement, and are lower quality structures than singly demised financial institutions, resulting in plaza and shopping centre space having higher capitalization rates. - 3.
+The average lease rate of the remaining comparables was \$36.93 per square foot, prompting the Board to apply a \$35 lease rate to the subject.
+By applying the \$35 lease rate to the City's assessed space of 6,521 square feet results in a value of \$2,807,000. - 2.
+The Board placed less weight on the capitalization rate comparables provided by the Complainant since none of the comparables were stand-alone banks as is the subject.
+The Board placed greater weight on the Respondent's position that plaza and shopping centres are subject to more tenant movement, and are lower quality structures than singly demised financial institutions, resulting in plaza and shopping centre space having higher capitalization rates. - 3.
 The Board was not persuaded by the four capitalization rate comparables provided by the Complainant in Exhibit C-2.
 Three of the four comparables were located in multi-tenant centres with only one being a stand-alone bank as is the subject.
-However, the Board noted that the lease rate applied to all the four comparables was \$40 per square foot, \$5 per square foot more than the Respondent had applied to the subject property for the 2011 assessment, and \$10 per square foot more than the \$30 per square foot lease rate requested by the Complainant.
-This supports the rental rate applied by the Respondent. - 4.
+However, the Board noted that the lease rate applied to all the four comparables was \$40 per square foot, the same as the Respondent had applied to the subject property for the 2011 assessment, and \$10 per square foot greater than the \$30 per square foot lease rate requested by the Complainant. - 4.
 The Board was not persuaded by the Complainant's argument that the vacancy shortfall should be increased from \$6 to \$7 per square foot.
-The Complainant provided no supporting evidence for this request. - 5.
-The Board is persuaded that the original 2011 assessment at \$6,565,000 is fair and equitable.
+None of the comparables provided were for stand-alone banks.
+Of the five comparables, one was at \$25 per square foot, over four times more than the subject, and one was \$13 per square foot, over two times more than the subject, putting in question the validity of the comparables. - 5.
+The Board is persuaded that a reduced 2011 assessment at \$2,807,000 is fair and equitable.